gargashish360/System_Design/README.md

                    --> Zookeeper and Etcd are two tools, that can be used for leader election(They internally implement consensus algorithm).
                    --> Etcd is a key-value store.
 It is highly available and strongly consistent.
 Etcd implement Raft consistent algorithm.
 It follows the leader,                            follower algorithm to perform the election.
 * Peer-To-Peer Networks: Helps to share files fast, like in torrent.
 Every node is a giver and each one of them is a taker.
 There is a distributed, which holds the info that what peer holds which information.
+Polling and Streaming: This is a technique using which clients are always kept updated of the server values.
+Polling: The client issues request for data that it want on recurring basis, following the set interval.
+For Ex: Every 2 sec etc. For Ex, if client want to get updated of outside temperature every 2 sec that is stored in server.
+Streaming: For instance, if we are dealing with messages and want to see the message instantly, in such case polling will not help and we need to use streaming.
+The client here will open the long-lived connection.
+Here, the client is streaming data from the server.
+Configuration: A configuration is a set of parameters or constants, that our system is going to use.
+It can be dynamic or static.
+Dynamic means that changes are reflected instantaneously.